qaisjp/inf-sp/answers3.md

 3. We've moved `db/ds_service.db` to `include/ds_service.db`, to prevent it from being downloaded.
 If someone downloads it they would have everyone's data including their passwords.
 This is bad!
 Protection is provided by blocking the include folder.

 	A better fix would be to move it outside a folder that httpd serves.

+4. Remove own session code.

+	We've removed the code that tries to recreate PHP sessions.
+It is bad practice to reinvent the wheel, and in this case, it was implemented quite poorly.

+	One example of why it's bad is because it depends directly on md5 hashes.
+See https://stackoverflow.com/questions/22140204/why-md5240610708-is-equal-to-md5qnkcdzo and https://www.whitehatsec.com/blog/magic-hashes/ for info on this.

+	We'll use PHP's inbuilt session feature instead.